 I’m finally out of the darkness I called home for the past 7 years.
 I’m back.
 I’m awake, happy, and confident.
 I have genuine friends and I’ve created a life and family I’m proud of.
 I’ve crawled out of the darkest hole I could have imagined and come out on top of a mountain.
 It’s been a long journey.
 I’ve had heartache, I’ve lost, I’ve found a new kind of love.
 But I have finally taken my life back.
 The diet gave me the extra push I needed.
 Even though I took some years off, I’ve always been strong.
 I found it in me to change my life into something I wanted to live.”

 This story was submitted to Love What Matters by Cheyenne Campbell.
-You can follow their journey on Instagram.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more touching stories like this: